Jem212Mac/the-gabby-gourmand/README.md

     + [Pip3](https://pypi.org/project/pip/): the package manager used to install the dependencies.
     + [Gunicorn](https://gunicorn.org/): the webserver used to run the website.
     + [Django-allauth](https://django-allauth.readthedocs.io/en/latest/): the authentication library used to create the user accounts.
-    + [Django-crispy-forms](https://django-cryptography.readthedocs.io/en/latest/): was used to control the rendering behavior of Django forms.
+    + [Django-crispy-forms](https://django-cryptography.readthedocs.io/en/latest/) was used to control the rendering behavior of Django forms.
     + [Heroku](https://id.heroku.com/login): the cloud platform used to host the website.
     + [GitHub](https://github.com/): used to host the website's source code.
     + Gitpod: the IDE used to develop the website.
-    + [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): was used to debug the website.
+    + [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/) was used to debug the website.
-    + [Font Awesome](https://fontawesome.com/): was used to create the icons used in the website.
+    + [Font Awesome](https://fontawesome.com/) was used to create the icons used in the website.
+    + [Coolers](https://coolors.co/) was used to generate the colour scheme for the website.
-    + [LucdChart](https://www.lucidchart.com/) was used to create the ERD.
+    + [LucidChart](https://www.lucidchart.com/) was used to create the ERD.
-    + [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website.
+    + [W3C Validator](https://validator.w3.org/) was used to validate HTML5 code for the website.
-    + [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.
+    + [W3C CSS validator](https://jigsaw.w3.org/css-validator/) was used to validate CSS code for the website.
-    + [JShint](https://jshint.com/): was used to validate JS code for the website.
+    + [JShint](https://jshint.com/) was used to validate JS code for the website.
-    + [PEP8](https://pep8ci.herokuapp.com/): was used to validate Python code for the website.
+    + [PEP8](https://pep8ci.herokuapp.com/) was used to validate Python code for the website.
     + [Table to Markdown](https://tabletomarkdown.com/) was used to convert excel tables into markdown for the TESTING.md file.

 ## Local Development